Forest Labs to buy Aptalis from TPG for $2.9 billion

-Drugmaker Forest Laboratories Inc FRX.N said it would buy specialty pharmaceutical maker Aptalis from private equity firm TPG Capital for $2.9 billion in a deal it promised would increase next year's earnings, sending its shares up nearly 14 percent.
+Drugmaker Forest Laboratories Inc FRX.N said it would buy specialty pharmaceutical maker Aptalis from private equity firm TPG Capital for $2.9 billion (1.7 billion pounds) in a deal it promised would increase next year's earnings, sending its shares up nearly 14 percent.

 Forest, which is facing patent expirations on several of its biggest drugs, said on Wednesday that Aptalis would add 78 cents per share to fiscal 2015 earnings before special items.
 The deal will also boost revenue by $700 million, it added.